gidapataki/aison/README.md

 - Strong compile-time and runtime guards against misuse
 - All errors collected during encode/decode
 - Support for encode-only and decode-only use cases
-- Extensible via config objects and custom encoders / decoders
+- Extensible via config objects and custom mappings

 ---